‘Wow this tour was brilliant! Great fun. I thought I knew Dublin but I learned loads. Would recommend this strongly’ P Blair, Dublin

 Choose from our range of tours:

-Saturdays at 11am all summer, July 24 & 25, August 22 & 25: Celebrating Irish ideas and inventions that changed the world, this walking tour also has an air raid shelter, a steam turbine, two elephants, a delicious Butler’s chocolate, and the Irish equation that put a man on the Moon.
+Every Saturday in summer, AND August 22 & 25: Celebrating Irish ideas and inventions that changed the world, this walking tour also has an air raid shelter, a steam turbine, two elephants, a delicious Butler’s chocolate, and the Irish equation that put a man on the Moon.
 The tour will make you proud to be Irish!
 Starts from Science Gallery, TCD.
 For ages 12+.

 1,000 years of dastardly deeds and deadly diseases

-Next outings: Festival of Curiosity July 26th at 3pm, and Heritage Week, Sunday August 31st at 3pm.
+Next outing: Heritage Week, Sunday August 31st at 3pm.

 DUBLIN ROCKS!
 What’s the city made of?!

-Next outings: Festival of Curiousity, July 27th at 3pm and Heritage Week August 24th at 3pm.
+Next outing: Heritage Week August 24th at 3pm.

 OBSTREPEROUS LASSIES 1913-1916